Seme History, Family Crest & Coats of Arms

-Scotland in the Medieval era.
+The story of the Seme family stretches back through time to the Viking settlers who populated the rugged shores of Scotland in the Medieval era.
 The name Seme was derived from the Old English personal name Swein, which was originally derived from the Old Norse name Sveinn.
 This was one of the most common Scandinavian names in medieval Britain.
 Another source claims the name was an occupational name for someone "who acted as a servant or attendant; one who tended swine; descendant of Swain (young man, or boy servant)."
-CITATION[CLOSE]

 Early Origins of the Seme family